satellite-image-deep-learning/techniques/README.md

 * [Satellite Image Classification](https://github.com/rocketmlhq/rmldnn/tree/main/tutorials/satellite_image_classification) using rmldnn and Sentinel 2 data

 ## Segmentation
  Segmentation will assign a class label to each **pixel** in an image.
 Single class models are often trained for road or building segmentation, with multi class for land use/crop type classification. **Note** that many articles which refer to 'hyperspectral land classification' are actually describing semantic segmentation.
 Note that cloud detection can be addressed with semantic segmentation and has its own section [Cloud detection & removal](https://github.com/robmarkcole/satellite-image-deep-learning#cloud-detection--removal).
-Read my blog post [A brief introduction to satellite image segmentation with neural networks](https://robmarkcole.com/posts/2022-10-6-satellite-image-segmentation.html)
 * [awesome-satellite-images-segmentation](https://github.com/mrgloom/awesome-semantic-segmentation#satellite-images-segmentation)
 * [Satellite Image Segmentation: a Workflow with U-Net](https://medium.com/vooban-ai/satellite-image-segmentation-a-workflow-with-u-net-7ff992b2a56e) is a decent intro article `BEGINNER`
 * [mmsegmentation](https://github.com/open-mmlab/mmsegmentation) -> Semantic Segmentation Toolbox with support for many remote sensing datasets including LoveDA